calloatti/openpnp-capture-vfp/README.md

 # openpnp-capture-vfp
-Use openpnp-capture to capture images from cameras in  VFP
+Use openpnp-capture video capture library in VFP